Learn the basics of what OpenTok is and how it works.

 A client is any browser or mobile app utilizing client-side code from the OpenTok client SDKs.
 The client is one of two key components that make up an OpenTok application (the other being the server), and is responsible for most OpenTok functionality, such as connecting to a session, publishing and subscribing to streams, listening for session events, and dispatching events to the session.

 Before it can interact with a session, the client must receive the session ID and token generated by your app server.
-Check out our developer guides to learn how to implement client-side functionality.
+Check out our Basic Client Tutorial to learn how to implement client-side functionality, as well as our developer guides for more information.

 The app server, set up by the app developer using the OpenTok server SDKs, generates new sessions and tokens, which it then sends to the client.
 All OpenTok applications require both a client and server component.
 Check out our developer guides to learn how to create a session and create a token with the server SDKs, as well as other functionality handled by the server.